OmarMiniesy/Notes/Windows/Windows OS/File System.md

 - 3 → Internet
 - 4 → Restricted zone

 > Zone.Identifier data can be viewed in the output of the [[Eric Zimmerman Tools#MFTEcmd - Master File Table Explorer Command|MFTECmd]] CSV file as it is a *resident* record.
+It is also present in *Autopsy*.

 ##### Journaling